hatedabamboo/weather-app/README.md

-# weather-app
+# Weather App

-Code examples for the article "Honey, I Shrunk the App: minimizing containerized applications"
+Code examples for the article "[Honey, I Shrunk the App: minimizing containerized applications](https://notes.hatedabamboo.me/minimizing-containerized-applications/)"

+This repository consists of five levels of Docker image rarity, each consecutively more efficient and, at times, more complex.

+The application is written in Python, but for the Legendary level, it has been rewritten in Golang to compile it into a static binary.

+To run the application, replace `YOUR_WEATHER_API_KEY` string in `app.py`/`app.go`.